Ngāti Maru–Ngati Tūwharetoa War: First attack on Whakatara

 In late 1827, Tuterangianini led a large Ngāti Maru war party against Tūwharetoa.
 One motivation for the attack was getting vengeance (utu) for the deaths of Pataua, Te Hau o Taranaki, and Wahineiti.
 They may also have been probing the region to see whether they could wipe out Tūwharetoa and settle on their lands.
 However, the immediate cause was a request from Korokaihuhu, a rangatira of Tuhoe and Ngāti Warahoe, who wanted revenge for Tūwharetoa’s massacre of Ngāti Warahoe after the Battle of Kohikete at the end of the Tūhoe–Ngāti Tūwharetoa War in the late eighteenth century.
 Korokaihuhu travelled to Ngāti Maru and successfully persuaded them to launch an expedition.
 The expedition had a single musket, which gave them a substantial advantage over Tūwharetoa, who had no such weapons.

-The war party first attacked a fortress shared by Tūwharetoa and Ngāti Tahu in the Atiamuri-Orakei Korako region.
+The war party first attacked a fortress shared by Tūwharetoa and Ngāti Tahu in the Ātiamuri-Orakei Korako region.
 Moving south, they were confronted by Te Heuheu II at Pūkawa, but they were victorious.
 Te Heuheu was almost captured.
 From there, they continued south and destroyed the fortress of Whakatara Pā near the modern Waihi Village.
 After this, the war party returned to Hauraki.